Thai King praises 'unity' in speech on final coronation day

 Not as well known, Vajiralongkorn spends a great deal of time in Germany and has been divorced three times.

+Since becoming king, Vajiralongkorn has made several moves that experts say reinforce the apex role of the monarchy, including bringing the assets of the Crown Property Bureau under his direct control and appointing an army chief from a faction close to the monarchy.

-The monarchy is shielded by some of the world's harshest lese majeste laws, making any critical discussion about the king all but impossible.
+The royal family is shielded by some of the world's harshest lese majeste laws, making any critical discussion about the king all but impossible.

-After Monday's address, the king's fashion designer daughter Princess Sirivannavari was seen capturing the moment on a smartphone and waving to the crowd.
+After Monday's address, the king stood on the balcony alongside Queen Suthida and his children from three previous marriages.

+The moment was captured by his fashion designer daughter Princess Sirivannavari who swivelled around her smartphone, and a video from the balcony quickly found its way onto Twitter.

-Over the weekend she took to Facebook to post personal shots of her and her family members, garnering more than 120,000 shares.
+Over the weekend she took to Facebook to post personal shots of her family members -- including one where she flashed a rock-and-roll sign next to her grinning teenage stepbrother.

+Whether a part of the palace's PR campaign or just a result of modern smartphone-savvy royals, the informality drew a positive response from Thais.

+"Seeing another side (of them) which is not official is nice," said a supporter who declined to be named due to sensitivity over discussing royal life.

 After Monday's address, the king's fashion designer daughter Princess Sirivannavari (L) was seen capturing the moment on a smartphone and waving to the crowd